Transform with Lean & Agile

-The Reflective Leader and Learning Organization Guide In search of better feedbacking As a coach and mentor, I deliver tough messages from time to time.
-Not always though, the messages go down well with the...
+The Reflective Leader and Learning Organization Guide In search of better feedbacking As a coach and mentor, challenging people is a natural part of my work, and sometimes they are in the form of tough...
 Read More

 The Lean & Agile Practitioner Classic Scrum’s Achilles’ heel One of the weak areas of classic Scrum, in my opinion, is the relative simplicity of the ideation phase.
 “What to build” is sometimes an arbitrary...
 Read More

 The Reflective Leader and Learning Organization Guide Confucius’ 7 spaces of learning Knowing to stop – is a simple notion but difficult to practice skill.
 In “Great Learning (大学)”, written around 2,500 years ago by...
 Read More

 Scrum can easily go wrong.
 Let’s take a look.
 (This post is an excerpt from our earlier article A Pretty Good Summary of Lean, Agile, Scrum.) ‣ The Spiritless Scrum: Sprints as Mini-Waterfalls Often, User...
 Read More

 Sound familiar?
 Let’s talk about product market fit.
 Your angel investor invested in your idea.
 Your VC and series A investors gave you money to make the product and bring it to market.
 You bootstrapped...
 Read More